pavbal/MT-Detection-of-Archaeological-Sites-Using-Remote-Sensing/README.md

 #  Detection (scene classification) of archaeological sites (cropmarks) using remote sensing (aerial imagery)
 #  WORK IN PROGRESS - this repository is not yet finished and is being updated
 ## Repository introduction
-This repository contains the representative code for the Master's Thesis "Detection of archaeological sites using remote sensing" by Pavel Balda.
+This repository serves as a supplement to the Master's Thesis "Detection of archaeological sites using remote sensing" by Pavel Balda.

-The repository contains the representative version of thesis' code, models, figures, and data.
+Repository contains the representative version of thesis' code, models, figures, and data.
 Detailed info is provided in [the thesis PDF](Pavel%20Balda%20-%20Master's%20Thesis.pdf).

 Only a part of the data and code is included in the repository.
 The full dataset and code are available on request from the author.